controlflow/multivaluedictionaryslim/README.md

 The more N gets - the more memory consumes.
 Integers instead of 64bit pointers.

+* integers rather than pointers are 1) smaller and 2) nicer for GC

 ## Memory layout

 Let's compare the data structure memory layout using the `Dictionary<TKey, List<TValue>>` for comparison:

 ![](docs/slide2.png)

-The biggest advantage of the `MultiValueDictionarySlim<TKey, TValue>` memory layout is that the amount of retained heap objects count is not dependent on the amount of keys and values stored in the data structure:
+The biggest advantage of the `MultiValueDictionarySlim<TKey, TValue>` memory layout is that the amount of retained heap objects count is not dependent on the amount of keys and values stored in the data structure, it always represented by just 5 heap objects:

 ![](docs/slide1.png)

 ## Trade-offs